A stochastic first-order trust-region method with inexact restoration for finite-sum minimization: The Algorithm

-In the context of machine learning, the above assumption is verified in several cases, e.g., the mean-squares loss function coupled with either the sigmoid, the softmax or the hyperbolic tangent activation function; the mean-squares loss function coupled with ReLU or ELU activation functions and proper bounds on the unknowns; the logistic loss function coupled with proper bounds on the unknowns \cite{Good}.
+\begin{remark} In the context of machine learning, the above assumption is verified in several cases, e.g., the mean-squares loss function coupled with either the sigmoid, the softmax or the hyperbolic tangent activation function; the mean-squares loss function coupled with ReLU or ELU activation functions and proper bounds on the unknowns; the logistic loss function coupled with proper bounds on the unknowns \cite{Good}. \end{remark} 5pt In the analysis that follows we will consider two options for $ \hat{x}$ in \eqref{defared}, $\hat{x} = x_k + p_k $ for successful iterations and $ \hat{x} = x_k $ for unsuccessful iterations.